What is mitral valve replacement?

 Mitral valve replacement involves removing your mitral valve and replacing it with a mechanical valve or a tissue valve drawn from an animal.
 Mechanical valves are made of metal or plastic; a risk associated with metal replacement valves is formation of blood clots around the valve.
 If you have a mechanical valve replacement, you will need to take anticoagulant medication for the rest of your life to prevent blood clots.
 A risk associated with tissue replacement valves is that they may need to be replaced.

 Depending on the type of replacement surgery you need, the procedure may be open heart or it could be minimally invasive surgery or robotic heart surgery.

 This procedure may be necessary if you have a mitral valve defect or disease or another heart or vascular condition.
 The purpose of the procedure is to improve blood flow through your heart, improving symptoms such as chest pain and shortness of breath.

-What mitral valve replacement treats
+What does mitral valve replacement treat?

 When heart valves are severely malformed or destroyed, they may need to be replaced with a new mechanism.
 Conditions that may require you to have mitral valve replacement include mitral valve stenosis, mitral valve regurgitation, mitral valve prolapse and some vascular diseases.

 Generally, valve repair is preferred over valve replacement, although every patient is not eligible for repair.